Pay As You Earn (PAYE) and Solidarity Levy

 5. Workers receiving their pay daily after each day`s work are excluded from the operation of the PAYE system.

-6. Employees drawing monthly emoluments not exceeding one thirteenth of the Category A Income Exemption Threshold (IET) are not subject to PAYE except for the fees payable by a company to any of its directors; or by a statutory body to any member of its Board, Council, Commission or Committee.
-In such case PAYE is required to be withheld at the rate of 15%.
+6. Employees drawing monthly emoluments not exceeding Rs 30,000 are not subject to PAYE except for the fees payable by a company to any of its directors; or by a statutory body to any member of its Board, Council, Commission or Committee.
+In such case PAYE is required to be withheld at the rate of 15%.unless the the director or board member makes a request to the company or the person responsible for the payment of the emoluments for PAYE to be withheld at the rate of 20%

-7. A person deriving pension, annuity or similar payments below the IET threshold may request his employer/payer to withhold PAYE from such payments by completing the authorisation to deduct PAYE form, available on MRA website.
+7. A person deriving pension, annuity or similar payments below the IET threshold may request his employer / payer to withhold PAYE from such payments by completing the authorisation to deduct PAYE form available on MRA website on following link : https://www.mra.mu/download/PAYEAuthorisationForm.pdf

-10. A non-resident in receipt of emoluments, including pension, irrespective of the amount, is not entitled to any exemption and relief.
+9. A non-resident in receipt of emoluments, including pension, irrespective of the amount, is not entitled to any reliefs, deductions and allowances.
 His/her gross emoluments for any pay period shall represent his chargeable income for that pay period.

-11. A non-resident citizen of Mauritius in receipt of any retirement pension is subject to PAYE at the rate of 10%, 12.5% or 15%, whichever is applicable, on that part of his retirement pension which exceeds the income Exemption Threshold in respect of category A.
+10. A non-resident citizen of Mauritius in receipt of any retirement pension is subject to PAYE at the applicable rate on the income bracket in which the chargeable income of that person falls.

 "Dependent" means either: